udoprog/musli/crates/musli-zerocopy/README.md

 ```

 The [`Size`] you've specified during construction of an [`OwnedBuf`] will
-then carry into any pointers it return:
+then carry into any pointers it returns:

 ```rust
 use musli_zerocopy::{DefaultAlignment, OwnedBuf, Ref, ZeroCopy};